Models of attractor dynamics in the brain: Prior experience and perceptual biases

 Collectively, these findings demonstrate that the same stimuli and task can elicit either adaptation or priming effects, depending on temporal task parameters, highlighting the dynamic nature of perceptual biases.
-The results point to two opposing yet interrelated neural mechanisms: adaptation, which induces repulsive aftereffects by attenuating responses to recently encountered stimuli, and memory-based priming, which attracts perception toward prior stimuli via the activation of stable memory representations.
+The experiments reveal two opposing yet interrelated effects: adaptation, which can induce repulsive aftereffects by attenuating responses to recently encountered stimuli, and memory-based priming, which attracts perception toward prior stimuli via the activation of stable memory representations.
 When a stimulus is well-defined and recently presented, adaptation dominates, pushing perception away.
 As time passes, or when adaptation is weak (as with ambiguous stimuli), priming emerges, pulling perception toward familiar experiences.
-This work offers a compelling demonstration of how perceptual history modulates ongoing experience and provides key insights into the temporal dynamics that govern the balance between adaptation and memory-based priming.
+Together, these results provide a clear empirical characterization of how perceptual history modulates ongoing experience and set the stage for the following section, where we show these effects can be captured mechanistically within a unified attractor network framework, governed by the balance between adaptation and memory-based priming.